Vote at Home Information

 Ready to Return your Ballot?

 Read the information below to prepare.
-After filling out your ballot, seal Envelope B and ensure that it is filled out completely, then place it inside the purple return envelope.
+After filling out your ballot, ensure that your return envelope is filled out completely and then seal it.
 There are several options for returning your voted ballot.

 - By U.S. mail (postage is pre-paid).

 - By commercial delivery service (sender must pay any fees).